Coronavirus and COVID-19: Stay Informed.

 - Have come into contact with someone with confirmed COVID-19 within 14 days of onset of any unusual symptoms.

-If you develop the following emergency warning signs for COVID-19, seek medical attention immediately by calling 9-1-1 or visiting the closest Emergency Department (link to our ED location).
+If you develop the following emergency warning signs for COVID-19, seek medical attention immediately by calling 9-1-1 or visiting the closest Emergency Department.

 Emergency warning signs include**: